 Unfortunately, internet connection in these situations is sometimes unpredictable.

 Therefore, remote workers must pay for an internet service that’s speedy, and doesn’t require constant maintenance and troubleshooting to keep it running.
+One way to solve this is to invest in a high-quality travel router.

 As tech becomes more sophisticated, the reliability of remote workers and their means of networking should ease up in the future.